oneoffcoder/books/sphinx/python-dothis/source/data-flattening.rst

 Here, we want to flatten a list of lists into one sequence.
 Prefer the approach that best balances readability and performance for your case.

+Flattening code often sits on hot paths or in data cleanup stages, so both readability and accidental quadratic behavior matter.
+A direct iterable-based approach usually communicates the shape transformation more clearly than nested append loops.

 Don't do this
 ^^^^^^^^^^^^^